gonzalo-bulnes/securedrop-docs/docs/admin.rst

     have been deleted from the system.

-* Once they’re done entering a username for themselves, have them save their pre-generated diceware passphrase to their password manager.
+* Once they’re done entering a username for themselves, have them save their pre-generated Diceware passphrase to their password manager.

 * If the new account should also have admin privileges, allowing them to add or delete other journalist accounts, select **Is Admin**.